Irritable Bowel Syndrome (IBS)

 A long, flexible, lighted tube called a colonoscope is put into your rectum up into

 the colon.
 This tube lets your healthcare provider see the lining of your colon and

 take out a tissue sample (biopsy) to test it.
-He or she may also be able to treat
+They may also be able to treat some

 How is IBS treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend

 on how severe the condition is.

 Changes in your diet.
 Eating a proper diet is important if you have IBS.
 In some cases, a high-fiber diet

 can reduce symptoms.
 Some people get symptoms from lactose and should eat lactose-free